DigitalNutritionalAssessment/gibsonify/README.md

 ### Running

-Before running for the first time, fetch all the dependencies
+Before running Gibsonify for the first time, fetch all the dependencies

 ```bash
 fvm flutter pub get